k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Docker-Compose.md

 ### Running Docker on Linux

-When running Docker commands or starting the Docker service on Linux, depending on your system access you will need to use `sudo` with your commands.
+When running Docker commands or starting the Docker service on Linux, depending on your system access, you will need to use `sudo` with your commands.
 For example,

 If you do not, you will get errors like: